RJMathis/crafthats/PITCHME.md

 Note:
 Scalability (search in backend)
-More robust data (Handle all data from api's even if the data needed was missing) Cron jobs implementation to update or import new data Libraries (Fuse.io etc)
+More robust data (Handle all data from api's even if the data needed was missing, more API's to scrape from) Cron jobs implementation to update or import new data Libraries (Fuse.io etc)
 ---